 Key Ideas about this Work of Art

-- This painting shows a view of the Laurentian Mountains in Canada, near the province of Québec.
+- This is a landscape painting of the Laurentian Mountains in Canada, near the province of Québec.

-- Robert Seldon Duncanson was a well-known landscape painter.
-He was inspired by artists in the Hudson River School, who painted landscapes in the mountains of New York State.
-They made detailed paintings celebrating America’s natural beauty.
+- Robert Seldon Duncanson was a landscape painter.
+He was inspired by the artists of the Hudson River School.

-- Duncanson was one of the first African American artists to become internationally famous.
-His work was respected and praised during his lifetime.
-He was part of a network of free Black artists in Cincinnati, Ohio.
-The city was a center for artistic and abolitionist activity.
+- Duncanson was part of a network of free Black artists in Cincinnati, Ohio.
+The city was a center for artistic expression and people against slavery.

 Resources for Teachers

 - Read an article about Duncanson’s life and legacy.